andreav/docker-ubuntu-android-nativescript-vue/README.md

 ## Run the app inside the container

 Building and running your app was the hard setup part.
-But now you can simply issue this commands:
+But now you can simply issue this commands (from the root of the project):

 ```
 curl -LJ \